How to split a workbook to separate Excel files in Excel?

 3. Click Insert > Module, and paste the following code in the Module Window.

 4. Press the F5 key to run this code.
-And the workbook have been split to separate Excel files in the same folder as the original workbook.
+And the workbook is split to separate Excel files in the same folder with the original workbook.
 See screenshot:

 If you have Kutools for Excel installed, its Split Workbook tool can split multiple worksheets as separate Excel files conveniently and quickly with only a few clicks.

 1. After installing Kutools for Excel, click Kutools Plus > Split Workbook , see screenshot:

 2. In the Split Workbook dialog box, do the following operations: